sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ---

-### Work using Agile methodologies
+### Work using agile methodologies

 #### Iterate and continually improve solutions, services and processes

-- Organize training on Agile/DevOps for managers and team leads
+- Organize training on agile for managers and team leads
 - Break down and prioritize work items
 - work in iterations (sprints) and show improvements
 - Hold regular retrospectives